BeardScript/history-actions/README.md

 An **Action** defines the way a mutation is done and undone.
 For a better result, you should granulate your actions as much as possible.
 An **Action** should do one thing only.

-You might be wondering, if it defines a mutation, why is it called **Action** and not **Mutation**?
-The answer is simple, an Action does not mutate the state of an object, it triggers the mutation within it.
+An **Action** should not mutate the state of an object, but trigger the mutation within it.
 In OOP an object should mutate its own state, so even when you set a property from an **Action**, you should be triggering the setter on that property's definition.
 So it's fair to say that an **Action** is by all means a controller.

 Here's an example of an **Action**: